Gothol/designv2/REVISION.md

 * changed fonsize on menues for redovisa
 * changed hover behavior for links on redovisa
 * changed font-weight on link for selected redovisningssida
+* styled next-previous to a flex-box with direction row reverse and justify content space between yto place next and previous links on the sides of main.

 Version 3.0.2 (2019-12-01)
 ------------------------------